-Education (EDUC)
+Education (EDUC, SPED)

 Pfeiffer University's Teacher Education Programs have received accreditation through year 2021 under the National Council for Accreditation of Teacher Education (NCATE) standards.
-NCATE's performance-based accreditation system for teacher preparation ensures that teacher candidates are prepared to make a difference in P-12 student learning.
-Providers accredited under NCATE standards as well as under the Teacher Education Accreditation Council (TEAC) Quality Principles are now served by a single specialized accreditation system for educator preparation in the United States, the Council for the Accreditation of Educator Preparation (CAEP).
-More than 900 educator preparation providers participate in the CAEP accreditation system.
+NCATE's performance-based accreditation System for teacher preparation ensures that teacher candidates are prepared to make a difference in P-12 student learning.
+Providers accredited under NCATE standards as well as under the Teacher Education Accreditation Council (TEAC) Quality Principles are now served by a single specialized accreditation System for Educator preparation in the United States, the Council for the Accreditation of Educator Preparation (CAEP).
+More than 900 Educator preparation providers (EPPs) participate in the CAEP accreditation System.

-Pfeiffer University's Teacher Education Programs are approved by the North Carolina Department of Public Instruction (NCDPI).
+Pfeiffer University's Teacher Education Programs are approved by the North Carolina Board of Education and the North Carolina Department of Public Instruction (NCDPI).

-Teacher Education Philosophy
+Teacher Education Conceptual Framework